FineUploader/react-fine-uploader/README.md

 #### `<ProgressBar />`

 The ProgressBar component allows for a per-file _or_ a total progress bar to be rendered and automatically updated by the underlying upload wrapper instance.
 This covers the per-file and total progress bar elements found in Fine Uploader UI.
-The underlying element used to display progress is the native [HTML5 `<progress>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress), which should display a progress bar consistent with the look and feel of the underlying operating system.
-This progress bar _can_ be styled though.
+This progress bar itself is made up of a container element and a child element that marks the file progress.

 ##### Properties